alishdipani/Old_Website/_posts/2019-07-26-The-show-and-the-plot-functions.md

   Rubyplot::GR.beginprint(@file_name) if @output_device == :file
 end
 ```
-The file name and the output device are stored and then the work space i.e. the Figure or the Canvas is cleared and finally the printing (i.e. writing) is started if the device is `:file` i.e. when the **write** function is called.
+The file name and the output device are stored and then the workspace i.e. the Figure or the Canvas is cleared and finally, the printing (i.e. writing) is started if the device is `:file` i.e. when the **write** function is called.

 #### Magick
 The function is: